 Payment of Estimated Economic Development Surcharge.
 If a partnership's economic development surcharge is \$200 or more, it generally must make quarterly estimated economic development surcharge payments electronically using My Tax Account, https://tap.revenue.wi.gov/#1, or by using Wisconsin Form 3-ES.
 Failure to make required estimated economic development surcharge payments may result in an interest charge.
-To obtain Form 3-ES and its instructions, call (608) 266-1961 or download them from the Department's web site at https://www.revenue.wi.gov/dorforms/2011ip-033.pdf.
+To obtain Form 3-ES and its instructions, call (608) 266-1961 or download them from the Department's web site at revenue.wi.gov/html/formpub.html.
 Internal Revenue Service Adjustments and Amended Returns.
 If your federal partnership return is adjusted and the adjustments affect your Wisconsin economic development surcharge payable, you must report such adjustments to the Department of Revenue by filing an amended Form 3, including a copy of the federal audit report, within 90 days after they become final.
 If you file an amended federal partnership return and the changes affect your Wisconsin economic development surcharge payable, you must file an amended Form 3 with the Department of Revenue within 90 days after filing the amended federal return.
-Send your amended Form 3 to the Wisconsin Department of Revenue, PO Box 8908, Madison, WI 53708-8908.
-Don't attach amended returns to other tax returns that you are filing.
+File your amended return electronically by using one of the third party software providers: